Apply the finite mixture model (FMM) after Galbraith (2005) to a given De distribution

 - pdf.weight

-logical (with default): weight the probability density functions by the components proportion (applies only when a vector is provided for
+logical (with default): weight the probability density functions by the components proportion.
+Ignored if

 character (with default): if

-character (with default): colour coding of the components in the the plot.
+character (with default): colour coding of the components in the plot.
 Possible options are

-logical (with default): plot graphics::barplot showing the proportions of components if
+logical (with default): plot a graphics::barplot showing the proportions of components.
+Ignored if

 - ...